Form

 , the input will have the css class is-invalid

-and an element with the error message will be rendered below the input:
+and an element with the error message will be rendered below the input field:

 <div class="form-group" id="form-group-post_title">